Do I Qualify For a Reverse Mortgage?

 - Mobile homes reverse mortgage (also qualify but more restrictions apply).

 - No income or credit scores are formally needed.
-No need to show proof of income or assets at the current moment.
+No need to show proof of income or assets at the current moment as of today.

 - No medical requirements are in place at this time.